-Launched in March 2017, Insurance Law Global is an alliance among Weightmans in the U.K.; Blaney McMurtry in Canada; LC Rodrigo Abogados in Spain; Ekelmans & Meijer in The Netherlands, and Marshall Dennehey.
-Collectively, ILG has bases in 30 cities across six countries.
+Launched in March 2017, Insurance Law Global is an alliance among Weightmans in the U.K.; Blaney McMurtry in Canada; LC Rodrigo Abogados in Spain; Ekelmans & Meijer in The Netherlands; AGB in Mexico; Carter Newell Lawyers in Australia; and Marshall Dennehey.
+Collectively, ILG has bases in 30 cities across seven countries.

 The firms collaborate on a non-exclusive basis to help clients respond to the challenges presented by globalization and the increasingly dynamic political and environmental landscape.
 Visit www.insurancelawglobal.com for more information.